josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🗻_The_Manifestation_Molehill/🌊_why_the_news_feels_overwhelming.md

 - which claims are merely reactions
 - who benefits from confusion

-The point is not to assume a master plan.
+The point is not to invent a master plan.

 The point is to notice when confusion itself becomes useful.

+Fog is not always a mistake.

+Sometimes fog is cover.

+---

-## 🌊 Flooding The Zone
+## 🌪️ Flooding The Zone

-“Flooding the zone” means overwhelming the information environment with so many claims, reactions, scandals, counter-scandals, slogans, distractions, and emotional cues that people lose the ability to follow the underlying process.
+Flooding the zone means overwhelming the information environment with too many claims, reactions, scandals, counter-scandals, slogans, distractions, and emotional cues for the public to follow process.

-The goal is not always to persuade.
+The goal is not always persuasion.

-Sometimes the goal is to exhaust.
+Sometimes the goal is exhaustion.

-Sometimes the goal is to make every fact feel like just another opinion.
+Sometimes the goal is to make every fact feel like opinion.

 Sometimes the goal is to make accountability feel impossible.

 Sometimes the goal is to make the public forget which clock was actually moving.

+If every spark becomes a fire alarm, nobody can hear the building crack.

+---

-## 🧯 The Danger Of Panic Information
+## 🧯 Panic Information

-When people panic, institutions often respond by dumping more information.
+When people panic, institutions often dump more information.

 That can make things worse.

 The public usually does not need every fact at once.

-The public needs orientation:
+The public needs orientation.

-1. What happened?
-2. What do we know?
-3. What do we not know?
-4. What process applies?
+First:

+- what happened
+- what is known
+- what is not known
+- what process applies
-5. What has materially changed?
+- what has materially changed
-6. What can safely be ignored for now?
+- what can be ignored for now
-7. What should be watched next?
+- what should be watched next

 The goal is not maximum information.

-The goal is usable orientation.
+The goal is usable reality.

+Do not fight a confidence cult with a PDF avalanche.

+---

 ## 🕰️ Track The Clocks